Winding

 Description

-The Winding block is an electromagnetic converter with winding resistance and dissipation flux.
-This block can be used as a basic component to create transformers.
+Block Winding It is an electromagnetic converter with a winding resistance and a scattering flux.
+This unit can be used as a basic component for creating transformers.

-When a positive current is passed through the electrical ports of the block, a positive magnetomotive force (MDF) is induced at the magnetic terminals.
+When a positive current is passed through the electrical ports of the unit, a positive magnetomotive force (MDS) is induced at the magnetic terminals.

 The block is based on the following equations: